fullstackgenerator/wallet/README.md

 1. I enjoy Laravel’s no-nonsense approach.
 2. I like keeping track of my finances.

-In the process, I killed two birds with one stone.
-Not literally, though.

 #### What's under the hood:
 - Laravel – a solid framework for a solid app.
 - Laravel Excel – makes exporting data effortless.